 Before applying for a course in one of the universities or colleges in Ireland, it is essential that you make a comprehensive research about all the options available to you in terms of courses, institutions, accommodation and funding.
 You need to begin the process well in time, say 8-12 months in advance.
 Once you have all the necessary information, you need to gather the documents and necessary paperwork.

-To start with, you need to be class XII pass or a graduate from a recognised university in India, before you apply for a study program in Ireland.
+To start with, you need to be passed from class XII or a graduate from a recognised university in India, before you apply for a study program in Ireland.
 You should also have adequate proficiency in the English language.
 You will have to appear for IELTS or TOEFL and have a valid test score.
 Depending on your area of interest and career aspirations, research on the universities and colleges in Ireland.
 Look for the qualification requirements for the particular course you have chosen.
 Check for the expenses involved in studying and staying in Ireland.
 Check whether the colleges allow you for part-time work or not.
 Check for accommodation and the climatic condition of the place you are intending to stay in Ireland for your studies.
 Check for your finances, whether you will be able to fund your studies as well as stay in Ireland.
 Look for suitable scholarships and student educational loans.
 Once you have satisfied yourself with all the requirements, apply directly to the international office of your chosen institute.
 The institute goes through your application and if found correct in all respects, they will get back to you and ask you to apply for the visa.
 It is only after getting a letter of acceptance from the concerned university that you can apply for the study visa.
 Details about the entire admission and visa application process are given in the Education in Ireland website